remko/dsadmin/README.md

 - Creating new entities with ancestor keys or new kinds
 - Editing nested entities
-- Sorting & filtering from the browser
+- Sorting, filtering, projecting from the browser

 ## Usage